International Journal of Agricultural and Applied Sciences (IJAAS)

-Papers submitted to the ‘International Journal of Agricultural and Applied Sciences (IJAAS)’ will be subjected to “Double-Blind Peer Reviewed”.
-On the basis of the referee’s comments, the author(s) will be asked by the editor to revise the paper/answer the queries.
-Members, as well as non-members of the Agricultural & Environmental Technology Development Society (AETDS), can publish articles in this journal.
-Original Research Articles are accepted on the understanding that the work described is original and has not been published elsewhere and that the authors have obtained the necessary authorization for publication of the material submitted.
-At present one or two Review articles will be accepted for publication in each issue.
-The average time of the article publication is 4 to 8 months.
+Manuscripts submitted to ‘International Journal of Agricultural and Applied Sciences (IJAAS)’ will be subjected to “Double-Blind Peer Reviewed Process”.
+On the basis of the referee’s comments, the author(s) are invited by the editor to revise the manuscript.
+Members as well as non-members of Agricultural & Environmental Technology Development Society (AETDS), are encouraged to contribute to the journal.
+Original Research Articles are accepted on the understanding that the work described is original, not published elsewhere, and authors have obtained the necessary authorization to publish the material submitted.
+The average time from submission to article publication is 10-14 weeks.

 Subject Matter:

-Articles on all aspects of agricultural and life sciences will be accepted.
+Manuscripts on all aspects of agricultural and life sciences are accepted.

-It should be in clear concise English, typewritten in double space with at least 2.5 cm margins.
-The full research paper should not exceed 15 typed pages including tables and figures and should contain an abstract with 4-5 keywords, introduction, materials and methods, results and discussion, acknowledgment, and references.
-Short notes, not exceeding 6 typed pages, may also be divided into different sections with a short abstract.
-MS Word file is preferred.
-Submitted papers will be acknowledged.
-Journal reserves the right to accept/reject and modify the articles into research article/ research note.
-Review articles should be up to 30 pages in the prescribed format including at least 80 references with a maximum limit of 120 references in the bibliography format of the standard journal.
-All articles should be submitted online only (Email: chiefeditorijaas@agetds.com, entowajid@gmail.com).
+Manuscripts should be written in clear and concise English language, typewritten in double space with at least 2.5 cm margins on either side of each page using MS Word version.
+The full research paper should not exceed 15- typed pages (7000-8000 words) including tables and figures and should contain an abstract along with 5-8 keywords, an introduction, materials and methods, results and discussion, acknowledgement, and references (a sample publication may be referred through link….).
+While short notes, not exceeding 6- typed pages (4000-4500 words), may also be divided into different sections with a short abstract.
+All the submitted manuscripts will be acknowledged immediately after their submission into the editorial system.
+Journal reserves the right to accept/reject and modify the articles into research article/short note.
+Review manuscripts should be accommodated in 30 –pages (12000-15000 words) in the prescribed format with the help of 80-120 citations including own work.

-To maintain the standard of the authorship of research documentation, it is suggested to the leading/corresponding author that the authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+The leading/corresponding author should be assigned to those who have made a significant contribution right from the conceptualization, design, execution, or interpretation of results to the final drafting of the manuscript.
 All those who have made significant contributions should be listed as co-authors.
-The other contributors who have participated in certain substantive aspects of the research project should be acknowledged or listed as contributors.
-One author should be designated as the corresponding author.
-The corresponding author should ensure that no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+The other contributors who have participated in certain substantive aspects at some point in time while developing the manuscript should be duly acknowledged or listed as contributors.
+The corresponding author should ensure that no inappropriate co-authors are included in the manuscript and that all co-authors have seen the final version of the manuscript and agreed to submission.

 Corresponding author: